Jusleotin/Speech-Enahncement/README.md

 # Speech-Enahncement

-It will be two .m files one is wiener filter and another one is spectral subtraction.
+It will be one MATLAB code files where you can switch between wiener filter and spectral subtraction.

-In each matlab file, we consider the effect window, please take care of the comments.